Offham, Kent

-Offham is a village in the local government district of Tonbridge and Malling in Kent, England, five miles to the west of Maidstone.
+Offham is a village and civil parish in the local government district of Tonbridge and Malling in Kent, England, five miles to the west of Maidstone.

 Offham has a quintain on the village green that was reported in medieval times for use in jousting.
 It is reputed to be the last English quintain in its original position, though it was removed for safekeeping during the Second World War.

 The village gets its name from "Offa", the name of a Saxon landowner, and "ham", a village or homestead.

 History

 The village has been occupied since Roman times, and the major Roman road from London to the Weald ran through the parish.
 Offham grew in prominence in the early ninth century under the Saxons.

-The village has two entries in the domesday Book.
+The village has two entries in the Domesday Book.
 This shows that there were two separate estates.
 The first is:

 the second entry follows a little later:

 Jack Straw, the rebel during the reign of Richard II, is said to have been born at Pepingstraw Manor in the parish.